-While rendering infrastructures climate-proof will take different forms across the various network industries all of them will have to confront a set of critical questions pertaining to regulatory policy, financing and taxation, among others.
-In view of this, the FSR Sustainability Conference will tackle these questions in respect to transport, energy and water infrastructures.
+While rendering infrastructures climate-proof will take different forms across the various network industries, all of them will have to confront a set of critical questions pertaining to regulatory policy, financing and taxation, among others.
+In view of this, the first edition of the FSR Sustainability Conference will tackle these questions in respect to transport and energy infrastructures.

-This new FSR Conference will bring together academics (in particular Junior Professors and Postdocs), high-level practitioners (mostly from the FSR donor community), and European Commission officials (in particular representing DG MOVE, CLIMA, ENER, and TAXUD).
+This new FSR Conference will bring together academics (in particular Junior Professors and Postdocs), high-level practitioners (mostly from the FSR donor community), and European Commission officials (in particular representing DG MOVE, CLIMA, and ENER).

 The best papers will qualify for fast-track publication in the Journal Competition and Regulation in Network Industries, and their authors will be invited to a discussion Forum with representatives of the European Commission.